 Need help with a Missing Tooth?

 Missing teeth can hurt your confidence and affect your health.
 If you’re chewing only on one side, you’re overcompensating for the missing tooth and putting a lot of pressure on your healthy teeth.
 A missing tooth can cause other teeth to shift, further damaging your smile and compromising your bite.
-Fortunately, we offer several solutions and can help you choose which replacement option is right for you.
+Fortunately, we offer several solutions, including the Hybrid Prosthesis, and can help you choose which replacement option is right for you.

-A dental implant is the best option when you are missing a tooth.
+A dental implant is one of the top options when you are missing a tooth.
 An oral surgeon places a titanium post in the bone, acting as a new root for your implant.
 Once the implant has had time to heal, a crown is placed on top of the dental implant to look, feel and act just like your original tooth, allowing you to chew and smile with confidence that will last a lifetime.

-Implants are a long-term solution for missing tooth replacement.
+Implants are a long-term solution for the replacement of missing teeth.
 Dental implants have very high success rates, and most patients are good candidates.
 Each person’s case can have a slightly different cost due to the available bone levels, any infection, and other functional considerations your surgeon may have.
 If you are missing a teeth or multiple teeth and would like to learn more, we are happy to schedule an appointment and help you learn more about available options.

 Tooth Bridges: Fixed Bridge or Implant-Supported Bridge

 Fixed Tooth Bridge